 WHAT TO TEACH AND HOW TO LEARN

-I believe all students have the right to learn music as cognitive, aesthetic and praxial.
-This involves teaching students basics of music theory and composition including notation, rhythm, concepts and terminology.
+I believe all students have the right to learn music as cognitive, aesthetic and paraxial.
+This involves teaching the students basics of music theory and composition including notation, rhythm, concepts and terminology.
 Depending on the student’s level of understanding, we can move from basic concepts to deeper understanding.

 The praxial approach, according to David Elliott (1995), is to have students make music.
 In doing so, students learn to feel the music internally and externally.
 They learn to use their bodies as musical instruments in addition to creating music through various other mechanical instruments.
 According to Elliott, the best way to learn music is hands on.